ray-project/ray/doc/source/tune/_tutorials/tune-wandb.rst

   :target: https://www.wandb.com/

 Ray Tune currently offers two lightweight integrations for Weights & Biases.
-One is the :ref:`WandbLogger <tune-wandb-logger>`, which automatically logs metrics reported to Tune to the Wandb API.
+One is the :ref:`WandbExperimentLogger <tune-wandb-logger>`, which automatically logs metrics reported to Tune to the Wandb API.

 The other one is the :ref:`@wandb_mixin <tune-wandb-mixin>` decorator, which can be